 Did bad skin follow you into adulthood, too?
 Then you know how it is.
 Crippled with insecurity, you spend every relationship just waiting for your partner to get a better, prettier offer and leave you in the dust.
 The trust issues are real.

-You end up keeping partners at arm’s length, hiding parts of your personality just like you try to hide your skin under cakey cosmetics.
+You end up keeping partners at arm’s length, hiding parts of your personality just as you try to hide your skin under cakey cosmetics.
 And the makeup is a must — after all, how could you go without it?
 They’d see you.

 But all this hiding has a rippling effect on relationships, translating into emotional distance.
 How many times has a partner called you beautiful, only for you to blow it off with a roll of your eyes?
 You bitterly wonder,